leggedrobotics/darknet_ros/README.md

 * **`image_view/use_darknet`** (bool)

-    Use the open cv image view from the original darknet algorithm by setting to true or use the on that is implemented darknet_ros by ssetting to false.
+    Use the open cv image view from the original darknet algorithm by setting to true or use the on that is implemented in darknet_ros by setting to false.

 * **`image_view/wait_key_delay`** (int)

-    Wait ky delaz in ms of the open cv window.
+    Wait key delay in ms of the open cv window.

 * **`yolo_model/config_file/name`** (string)